 Extends from Hawai'i southward to central and eastern Polynesia and Australia, then westward through Micronesia, Melanesia, and the Philippines, through the East Indies, and across the Indian Ocean at least as far as Mauritius.
 Apparently, this species does not inhabit this entire area, and specimens from various localities do appear somewhat different in structure and color within this area.

 The body of the Hawaiian Kole Tang is brown in color and is marked with about 35 fine, light, longitudinal lines which continue onto the rear of the soft dorsal and anal fins at the back of the body.

 Indian Ocean specimens bear spots, rather than the distinctive stripes.
 The Hawaiian Kole's eye is encircled by a bright yellow ring, small blue spots cover much of the head, and the chin appears to be a purplish color.
 Some juvenile specimens have a greenish yellow color with blue markings and faint dark stripes.

 The Kole Tang will reach a length of about 7".

-The Kole Tang spends it day constantly grazing and eating, so providing it with an environment with plenty of algae growth is best.
-However, beware not to put one in a small reef tank, as it can do a lot of damage if you have delicate plants and algae growth that you want to keep.
-In a very large reef tank the plant growth can recover, as the Kole has so much to pick from.
+The Kole Tang spends each day constantly grazing and eating, so providing it with an environment with plenty of algae growth is best.
+Beware not to put one in a small reef tank, as it can do a lot of damage if you have delicate plants and algae growth that you want to keep.
+In a very large reef tank, the plant growth can recover, as the Kole has so much to pick from.
 The Kole Tang adapts to tank fed foods very well.
-It likes nori (dried seaweed), flake foods made from dried marine algaes, and will even nibble on some meaty foods like dried shrimp and blood worms.
+It likes nori (dried seaweed), flake foods made from dried marine algae, and will even nibble on some meaty foods like dried shrimp and blood worms.